What's an Adaptogen? - Duke's Materia Tonica

 - Performance - Deer Antler Velvet

-2. Research an adaptogen that is the best fit for any organs, glands and actions that are important to you.
+2. Research an adaptogen that is the best fit for any organs, glands and benefits that are important to you.
 Examples:

 - Adrenal - Ashwagandha